 We should take care of our ecology.
 We kill our nature every day and this tendency must be stopped.
 Many schools teach little schoolers on how to protect our nature.
-There are different ecological projects that are initiated to rescue nature.
-We have 10 eco-friendly project ideas for school students that will engage them in being “green”.
+There are different ecological projects that are initiated to rescue nature. essay pro review has 10 eco-friendly project ideas for school students that will engage them in being “green”.
 Teachers may also find this information useful to generate more ideas.

 Firstly, we’d like to pay your attention to the main risk factors that negatively affect the environment.
 Take a look at the list below borrowed from online custom essay writing company and its team of reliable academic writers:

 - Decrease of flora and fauna;

 This list may be longer.
 Now, let’s review the top environmental project ideas ideas from writing essay help.

 The first go green project idea is to dig a vegetable plot.
 Devote some land on school grounds to grow organic vegetables.
 Mind that it can be used in the school cafeteria, as well as given to food banks to help starving people who don’t have enough money to buy food.

 Schoolers will have to take care of this garden.
 They should plant, grow, and monitor their orchard.
 It’s a good time to give them information about every vegetable they plant.
 Thus, you combine work and education.
 Tell about the main qualities and health benefits of each green.